-In the case of leasehold property, expected useful lives are determined by reference to comparable owned assets or over the term of the lease, if shorter.
+Office and warehouse equipment 5 years Furniture and Fixtures 5 years in the case of leasehold property, expected useful lives are determined by reference to comparable owned assets or over the term of the lease, if shorter.

-(m) Impairment of property, plant, equipment, goodwill and intangible assets
+Impairment of property, plant, equipment, goodwill and intangible assets (m)

 The Group assesses at each reporting date whether there is an indication that an asset may be impaired.
 The assessment will include the consideration of external and internal sources of information.
 If such an indication exists, an impairment test is carried out on the asset by comparing the recoverable amount of the asset, being the higher of the asset's fair value less costs to sell or value in use, to the asset's carrying value.
-Any excess of the asset's carrying value over its recoverable amount is expensed to the statement of comprehensive income, unless the asset is carried at revalued amount in which case the impairment loss is treated as a revaluation decrease.
+Any excess of the asset's carrying value over its recoverable amount is expensed to the consolidated statement of profit and loss and other comprehensive income, unless the asset is carried at revalued amount in which case the impairment loss is treated as a revaluation decrease.

-(n) Right-of-use-assets
+Right-of-use-assets (n)